Broomhill Pool

 Broomhill Pool is a Grade II listed lido on Sherrington Road in Ipswich, Suffolk, England.

 Status

 Broomhill Pool opened on 30 April 1938 and closed in the autumn of 2002.
+The pool is the deepest lido in Britain (jointly with Hilsea Lido) at 15ft deep.
+At 55 yards x 20 yards and 8 lanes wide, the pool volume is 464,000 gallons/2.1 million litres of water.

 The lido was built in 1938 for £17,000 by the County-Borough of Ipswich.
 It was designed by E. McLauchlan, the County-Borough Engineer and Surveyor.

-Thanks to the work of local campaigners and the Twentieth Century Society, Broomhill Pool secured Grade II listing in August 2001.
+Broomhill Pool became a Grade II listed building on 23 August 2001.

 The lido is built within Broomhill Park.
 It is close to Broomhill Library which was built in 1942 as a WW2 bomb-proof decontamination unit.

 Broomhill Library was Grade II listed in 2012.
-English Heritage highlighted the "Group value: the relationship between the former gas decontamination centre and the adjacent Broomhill lido holds important group value; the style of the decontamination centre was designed to mirror the facade of the adjacent Broomhill Lido (listed at Grade II), and both were designed by Borough Engineer E. McLauchlan".
+English Heritage highlighted the "Group value: the relationship between the former gas decontamination centre and the adjacent Broomhill lido holds important group value; the style of the decontamination centre was designed to mirror the facade of the adjacent Broomhill Lido (listed at Grade II), and both were designed by Borough Engineer E. McLauchlan."